 Have you shared safeguarding training with staff recently?

-Also have a big focus on the requirements of your staff code of conduct/behaviour policy is vital at this time.
+Also have a big focus on the requirements of your staff code of conduct/behaviour policy.
 Send it out again, require staff to reply to say they’ve read it and understand it and you might consider some kind of quiz or activity to check understanding.

-This isn’t just focussed on classroom based staff so include any cleaning or catering staff still on site and any office staff still answering phones too.
+This isn’t just focussed on classroom based staff so include any cleaning or catering staff still on site and any office staff.

 For teaching staff, reminding them of the Teaching Standards’ requirements to uphold public trust in the profession is important, as there is a direct link with their own online behaviour.